blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

-Any link will use Link Type URIs instead of a `path`.
+Any link will use Link Type URLs instead of a `path`.

 ### Ordering of links